bmartin5263/Glasses/README.md

   - `TODO` Possibly optional for list fields if they are lazy initialized
 - Has a no-argument constructor

-The reason for needing a setter for every field is this is used by the library to find the associated field for a getter/setter combo by invoking the setter with a dummy value and then finding that dummy value reflectively
+The reason for needing a setter for every field is this is used by the library to find the associated java field for a getter/setter combo by invoking the setter with a dummy value and then finding that dummy value reflectively

 The reason for the no-argument constructor is that many operations in the Lens library require a no-arg constructor on the class for reasons like
 - Default constructing intermediate nodes in an object graph when overwriting a property whose parent is not yet created
 - Injecting a dummy object into the field of another object and then using reflection to determine which field it got set to.
 Each dummy must be unique

-Essentially you need basic data classes
+Essentially you need mutable data classes with no business logic.